sebsch2002/sjgrabber/README.md

 ## Upgrading
 Your current configuration, fetched favourites, releases and links are kept separately, just launch a newer version of SJgrabber and you are set (feel free to delete previous versions of SJgrabber without any consequences)!

+## Support
+Please feel free to donate a beer via bitcoins `1KaeuK2WpwkhK9T3eURK7uxB3frgD8Z4HV`, via <a href="https://www.paypal.com/cgi-bin/webscr?cmd=_donations&business=mario%2eranftl%40gmail%2ecom&lc=AT&item_name=a fresh and cold SJgrabber thank you beer&currency_code=EUR&bn=PP%2dDonationsBF%3abtn_donate_SM%2egif%3aNonHosted">paypal</a> or via <a href="https://www.gittip.com/majodev/">gittip</a>.
+Thank you VERY VERY much!

+I'm also accepting nice words on twitter [@majodev](https://twitter.com/majodev), thx!

+## Bugs, feature requests and disgust
+Open an issue on GitHub!

 ## Genesis
 Several 'friends of mine' were *sick* of skimming serienjunkies.org **each and every day** for new releases of their favourite TV shows.
 As I have a lot of freetime currently (after graduating from an IT master program in Austria), I decided to develop a tiny app to **assist** them.

 SJgrabber soon became quite polished, hence it was time to publish it and that's it (anyways, feel free to spot evil intentions...).

-## Bugs, feature requests and disgust
-Open an issue on GitHub!

-## Support
-Please feel free to donate a bitcoin-beer to `1KaeuK2WpwkhK9T3eURK7uxB3frgD8Z4HV`.
-Thank you VERY VERY much!

-I'm also accepting nice words on twitter [@majodev](https://twitter.com/majodev), thx!

 ## Tech
 SJgrabber is powered by [node-webkit](https://github.com/rogerwang/node-webkit) and distributed as self-contained app for each platform.
 It's really just HTML/CSS/JS!

 ## Building
-Wanna build SJgrabber yourself?
+> Only for the brave and nerdy!

+### Prerequisites
 * get [node.js](http://nodejs.org/), install it and make yourself comfortable with [npm](https://www.npmjs.org/)
 * install [grunt](http://gruntjs.com/) globally
 * install [bower](http://bower.io/) globally